 “I would say, first of all, in this whole arena, you need to be your own health advocate,” explained Dr. David Brady on what became one of the most talked-about themes of the entire summit.
 “You need to get educated yourself because if you’re waiting for your standard family physician, internist, or something, or rheumatologist to lead you down this path, it’s not going to happen.”

 When I designed The Autoimmune Summit, the intention was to equip as many people as possible with the information they need to take their health and recovery into their own hands.
 Each expert gave examples of how we can all educate ourselves and make changes to end today’s autoimmune epidemic.

 One way to do that, Heather White suggested, is to “become a label reader of everything you buy…You have to get in the game and make your voice heard, and it’s amazing what you can do when you speak up.”

 As Dr. Datis Kharrazian eloquently summarized, you need to “rise up to the occasion, take control of your life, you can control your autoimmunity, you can control your lifestyle… Educate yourself.
 You need to be smarter than any doctor you’ll see.
 This is about your health, this is about your life, and no one knows you better than you.”

-I hope you enjoyed The Autoimmune Summit, and that you were able to take away at least one piece of information that can help you or a loved one prevent or reverse autoimmune disease!
+I hope you take away at least one piece of information that can help you or a loved one prevent or reverse autoimmune disease!